sirupsen/contestrus/contests/punchball/streaming/task.md

 The first line contains three space-separated integers `$a, b, c$` `$1 \le a, b, c \le 1000, a > b$`.
 The first number (`$a$`) denotes the size of data needed to watch one second of the video.
-The second number (`$b$`) denotes the size of data Beatrice and Conrad can download from the per second.
+The second number (`$b$`) denotes the size of data Beatrice and Conrad can download from the innernette per second.
 The third number (`$c$`) denotes the video's length in seconds.

 ### Output